pachyderm/pachyderm/doc/deployment/deploy_custom.md

 This document describes that customization in two primary parts: invoking `pachctl deploy custom` to create a custom manifest and examining that manifest in detail.
-We also go through some examples and detail the next steps for editing and deployment.
+This section also goes through some examples and detail the next steps for editing and deployment.

 - [Prerequisites](prerequisites)